clausecker/dobutsu/README.md

     both        Make engine play both players
-    go          Make the engine play the colour that is on the move force       Set the engine to play neither colour
+    go          Make the engine play the colour that is on the move force       Set the engine to play neither colour verbose     Print the board after every move quiet       Do not print the board after every move

 For more details, see **dobutsu**(6).